Find the Best Things

 Find six different loops of trails at Lake Stanley Draper for hikers and bikers of all skill levels.
 According to OKC ordinance, riders must wear a helmet.
 Be cautious of the vegetation, because there is poison ivy along the trail.
 In the summer, watch out for ticks.

-Lake McMurty West Side Trails, Stillwater, OK
+Lake McMurtry West Side Trails, Stillwater, OK

-Chickasaw National Recreational Area, Sulphur, OK
+Chickasaw National Recreation Area, Sulphur, OK

 Bromide Hill Trail is just one of three trails at this beautiful site in the Arbuckle Mountains.
 The park is open all year long, but the trails might be more difficult to access in the winter months.